dev-Kaustav/Afterhours/README.md

 -   Editor (active tab) "virtually" floating over the window
 -   Most divisions removed
 -   Darker terminal, sidebar and titlebar
--   Some other minor customizations
+-   Optimised for programming languages

 ### For more information